Jay-Tolentino/Jay-Tolentino/README.md

 # Jay Tolentino

-Computer Science student at Sacramento State with a strong interest in IT infrastructure, cloud systems, and cybersecurity.
+Computer Science student at Sacramento State with a strong interest in IT infrastructure, cloud systems, and DevOps.

 I enjoy building and working with real systems, understanding how they operate at a deeper level, and improving reliability through troubleshooting, testing, and optimization.
 My goal is to grow into a well rounded engineer with strong foundations in both system operations and software.